Sony Cyber-shot DSC-RX1 vs. Sony Alpha NEX-7

 sensor, the better the image quality.

-Bigger sensors are more effective, because they have more surface area to capture light.
+Bigger sensors are more effective because they have more surface area to capture light.
 An important factor when comparing digital cameras is also camera generation.
 Generally, newer sensors will outperform the older.
-Learn more about sensor sizes » |

-Actual sensor sizes:
+Actual sensor size

 |